mrharry4697/flipr_campus/README.md

-# Full Stack Landing Page & Admin Panel Project
+# Full Stack Landing Page & Admin Panel

 ## Introduction
-Hi, I'm Harry, an engineering student and a full-stack developer.
-This project is a part of my campus placement task, where I built a dynamic web application using React, Tailwind CSS, Node.js, and MySQL.
-It demonstrates the creation of a landing page, a functional admin panel, and dynamic data handling using REST APIs.
+Hi, I'm Upkar Sisodiya, an engineering student and a full-stack developer.
+This project is a full-stack web application built using React, Tailwind CSS, Node.js, and MySQL.
+It demonstrates dynamic data handling, a responsive landing page, and an admin panel for managing content.

 ## Project Overview
-This project consists of two main sections:
+The application consists of two main sections:

 1. **Landing Page**
    - Displays projects and clients dynamically.
-   - Contact form for user inquiries.
+   - Contact form to collect user inquiries.
-   - Newsletter subscription.
+   - Newsletter subscription form.

 2. **Admin Panel**
    - Add, view, and manage projects and clients.